josefs/meta-paper/paper.md

 dimensionality.
 The type parameter determines the dimension of the index.
 For example the type paremeter `DIM2` indicates a two-dimensional index.
-This works much the same as in repa, though it is implmented in a slightly different way.
+This works much the same as in repa, though it is implemented in a slightly different way.
 This is discussed in more detail in section \ref{sec:shape}.

 The library includes functions for manipulating arrays.
 Many of them